-Designing an effective seal is important for many applications like environmental seals that need to keep out water in outdoor weather conditions that might see a variety of wetness and temperature conditions.
+Designing an effective seal or o-ring is important for many applications like environmental seals that need to keep out water in outdoor weather conditions that might see a variety of wetness and temperature conditions.

 There are 3 key considerations for designing a good seal: